FEATURED AND RECENTLY ADDED FOSSILS

 Jože Bedič (1923 - 2002) at our regular coffee session after field work.
 Image taken around 2000.

 Decades of persistent searching for fossils in every creek and bed of the western Southern Karavanks have yielded a rich collection of mostly Late Palaeozoic marine organisms, partially showcased on this website.
-Four of them have been named for Jože Bedič: trilobite taxa Paladin (Kaskia) bedici and Bedicella cicactricosa cicatricosa and bivalvian species Acanthopecten bedici, Antonella bedici.
+Four of them have been named for Jože Bedič: trilobite taxa Paladin (Kaskia) bedici, Bedicella cicactricosa cicatricosa and bivalvian species Acanthopecten bedici, Antonella bedici.
 The latter combines names of two men: a renewed biostratigrapher Anton Ramovš and Jože Bedič, linking them in a permanent taxonomical bond.